Evaluating Efficiency and Novelty of LLM-Generated Code for Graph Analysis: Abstract

 \section{Abstract}

-Large Language Models (LLMs) are increasingly used to automate software development, yet most prior evaluations focus on functional correctness or high‑level languages such as Python.
-We present the first systematic study of LLMs’ ability to generate efficient C implementations of graph‑analysis routines—code that must satisfy the stringent runtime and memory constraints.
-Eight state‑of‑the‑art models (OpenAI ChatGPT o3 and o4‑mini‑high, Anthropic Claude 4 Sonnet and Sonnet Extended, Google Gemini 2.5 Flash and Pro, xAI Grok 3‑Think, and DeepSeek DeepThink R1) are benchmarked by two distinct approaches.
-The first approach checks the ability of LLMs in generating an algorithm outperforming other present algorithms in the benchmark.
-The second approach evaluates the ability of LLMs to generate graph algorithms for integration into the benchmark.
-Results show that Claude Sonnet 4 Extended achieves the best result in the case of ready-to-use code generation and efficiency, outperforming human‑written baselines in triangle counting.
-The study confirms that contemporary LLMs excel at optimizing and integrating established algorithms but not inventing novel techniques.
-We provide prompts, the first approach's generated code, and measurement scripts to foster reproducible research.
+Large Language Models (LLMs) are increasingly used to automate software development, yet most prior evaluations focus on functional correctness or high-level languages such as Python.
+As one of the first systematic explorations of LLM-assisted software performance engineering, we present a comprehensive study of LLMs' ability to generate efficient C implementations of graph-analysis routines—code that must satisfy stringent runtime and memory constraints.
+This emerging field of LLM-assisted algorithm engineering holds significant promise, as these models may possess the capability to design novel approaches that improve existing algorithms and their implementations.
+Eight state-of-the-art models (OpenAI ChatGPT o3 and o4-mini-high, Anthropic Claude 4 Sonnet and Sonnet Extended, Google Gemini 2.5 Flash and Pro, xAI Grok 3-Think, and DeepSeek DeepThink R1) are benchmarked using two distinct approaches.
+The first approach evaluates the ability of LLMs to generate algorithms that outperform existing benchmarks.
+The second approach assesses their capability to generate graph algorithms for integration into performance-critical systems.
+The results show that Claude Sonnet 4 Extended achieves superior performance in ready-to-use code generation and efficiency, outperforming human-written baselines in triangle counting.
+Although our findings demonstrate that contemporary LLMs excel in optimizing and integrating established algorithms, the potential for these models to eventually invent transformative algorithmic techniques represents a compelling frontier for future research.
+We provide prompts, generated code, and measurement scripts to promote reproducible research in this rapidly evolving domain.
+All of the source code is available on GitHub at https://github.com/Bader-Research/LLM-triangle-counting/.